 The Board collaborates with all industry participants to create a more productive, safer and career oriented industry.
+As work levels ramp up attention to safety practices will be more important than ever.

-In 2016-17, the Board facilitated 1,522 courses for 8,331 participants, an overall investment of \$1.85 million for courses and related expenses.
+In 2017-18, the Board facilitated near record levels of training - 1,606 courses for 9,266 participants, an overall investment of \$2 million for courses and related expenses.

-As at 30 June 2017, the Board has forward commitments and contingent liabilities of \$967,000 for apprenticeship programs through to 30 June 2021.
+As at 30 June 2018, the Board has forward commitments and contingent liabilities of \$989,200 for apprenticeship programs through to 30 June 2022.
 These commitments and liabilities are fully funded.

 The recent state of the industry has meant that numbers of apprenticeships, the highest priority entry point to industry, have continued to improve.
 The Board, however, continued to offer carefully targeted incentive programs to encourage apprenticeships, particularly to respond to anticipated high levels of activity over the next few years.